lee-lindley/app_csv/README.md

         ,p_date_format          VARCHAR2 := 'MM/DD/YYYY'
         ,p_interval_format      VARCHAR2 := NULL
     ) RETURN SELF AS RESULT
+--
+    CONSTRUCTOR FUNCTION app_csv_utd(
+        p_sql                   CLOB
+        ,p_separator            VARCHAR2 := ','
+        ,p_quote_all_strings    VARCHAR2 := 'N'
+        ,p_strip_separator      VARCHAR2 := 'N' -- strip comma from fields rather than quote
+        ,p_bulk_count           INTEGER := 100
+        ,p_num_format           VARCHAR2 := 'tm9'
+        ,p_date_format          VARCHAR2 := 'MM/DD/YYYY'
+        ,p_interval_format      VARCHAR2 := NULL
+    ) RETURN SELF AS RESULT
 ```

+*p_sql* is a string containing a SQL statement that is converted into a SYS_REFCURSOR for you as a convenience.

+*p_cursor* is a ref cursor which is more flexible than a simple SQL string since it can use
+bind variables.
+That includes binding arrays as tables you can select from.

 *p_separator* is intended to be a single character.
 The attribute is 2 characters wide if you want to try it that way.